Lee Jong-suk: 2014–2018: Mainstream popularity

 In December 2015, Lee left his previous agency Wellmade Yedang and signed an exclusive contract with YG Entertainment on 10 May 2016.

 In July 2016, Lee returned to the Korean small screen with MBC's fantasy thriller W alongside Han Hyo-joo.
 The drama topped popularity charts in Korea and Lee won the Daesang (Grand Prize) at the year-end MBC Drama Awards.
-The same year, he co-starred in the promotional web drama First Seven Kisses for Lotte Duty Free.
+The same year, he co-starred in the promotional web drama 7 First Kisses for Lotte Duty Free.
 In 2017, Lee starred in the crime film VIP, marking his first lead role as a villain.
 Lee then starred in the supernatural-procedural drama While You Were Sleeping alongside Bae Suzy in September.
 In July of the same year, Lee was appointed Goodwill Ambassador for Korean tourism by the Korea Tourism Organization.
 The organization also released promotional videos featuring the actor, titled "8 Episodes of Korea", which focused on tourist spots in 10 different regions including Seoul, Gyeonggi, Gangwon, Jeju and Gyeongju.

 In 2018, Lee was cast in the three-episode drama The Hymn of Death, a remake of the 1991 film Death Song.
 Lee signed with new management agency YNK Entertainment once his contract with YG Entertainment ended on 31 March 2018, but terminated his contract five months later. and established his own agency "A-man Project".
 In 2019, he starred in his first romantic comedy drama Romance Is a Bonus Book alongside Lee Na-young.

+2019–present: Military enlistment and comeback

 In 2021, after finishing his military duty, he made a comeback with a cameo in The Witch : Part 2.
 The Other One.
 Lee later confirmed for the official film Decibel alongside Kim Rae-won, Lee Sang-hee, and Cha Eun-woo.
 This will be the second time Lee will appear as the villain in a movie.
 With VIP being the first movie he is the villain.
 Later in September 2021, Lee confirmed the MBC drama Big Mouth with Im Yoon-ah, coming back three years after his discharge from the military.
-It will air in 2022.
+It aired in 2022.

-In 2022, Lee held a fan meeting 'RE, JONG SUK' at the Blue Square Mastercard Hall in Seoul on 12 September.

 Personal life

 Lee is best friends with fellow model-actor and School 2013 co-star Kim Woo-bin, whom he has known since their modeling days.
 He was the owner of the dining cafe, 89Mansion.
 The cafe closed permanently on September 14, 2020 due to effects of the COVID-19 pandemic.

-Relationship

-On 31 December 2022, Lee's agency confirmed his relationship with singer-actress IU.
-The agency on IU's side also confirmed the couple's relationship, which started four months prior to the official announcement.
+In December 2022, Lee was confirmed to be in a relationship with singer-actress IU.